FlashmanBTC/einundzwanzig_widget/einundzwanzig.md

 2. Open the app and click the "+" sign on the top right corner
 3. Paste the following script created by [FlashmanBTC](https://twitter.com/FlashmanBTC):
 4. You can edit scale if you have a smaller device.
 Tested it with iPhone 11 Pro and iPhone SE 2020
-5. Fixed Moscow Time and Supply to 2 digits

 ```js